 For the most part, the themes of science fiction and fantasy are also applicable to real life.

 For instance, a prevailing theme in science fiction is courage.
 Time and time again, science fiction novels emphasize that courage is necessary to tackle individual pursuits.
 From revealing to the world the dangers of AI to jumping headfirst into hyperspace, the quality of courage is essential.

 This is a notable takeaway for readers that could easily translate into the real world.
-Petty tasks and life altering undertakings both require courage.
-Science fiction teaches readers to not shy away from conflict, but to embrace it with open arms.
+Petty tasks and life-altering undertakings both require courage.
+Science fiction teaches readers not to shy away from conflict but to embrace it with open arms.